 Can a VPN leak my real IP?

 DNS leaks and IPv6 leaks are the main risks.
 Always enable DNS leak protection and test for leaks after setup.
+Is Using a VPN Safe for iCloud Storage What You Need to Know 2026

 How do I test if my VPN is leaking?